Argentina – Virtual Event

 Coralia Osorio Roa, Deputy Editor, ACS Food Science and Technology

 Claudia Minutti Zanella, Universidad de las Américas Puebla

 Concurrent Scientific Lectures

-Shelley D. Minteer, Editor-in-Chief, JACS Au portfolio
+Shelley D. Minteer, Editor-in-Chief, ACS Au portfolio

 Alberto Kornblihtt, Plenary Professor, Director of IFIBYNE-UBA-CONICET

 Coralia Osorio Roa, Ph.D.

 Deputy Editor, ACS Journal of Food Science & Technology

 Professor, Departamento de Química, Universidad Nacional de Colombia